Healthcare Security Breach: $650,000 HIPAA Settlement featured image

 Malware Causes Significant Healthcare Security Breach

-A computer in the UMass Amherst’s Center for Language Speech and Hearing that was not equipped with a firewall.
-This computer became infected with malware the summer of 2013, which resulted in the unauthorized disclosure of protected electronic information of 1,700 students, faculty and employees.
-Social Security numbers, names, dates of birth, addresses, health insurance information, medical diagnosis and medical procedure codes are just some of the types of student and employee data that was exposed in the breached.
+A computer in the UMass Amherst’s Center for Language Speech and Hearing that was not equipped with a firewall became infected with malware in the summer of 2013, which resulted in the unauthorized disclosure of protected electronic information of 1,700 students, faculty and employees.
+Social Security numbers, names, dates of birth, addresses, health insurance information, medical diagnosis and medical procedure codes are just some of the types of student and employee data that was exposed in the breach.
 There was no clear evidence whether any data was copied from the breached computer, but it could not be ruled out and it is assumed that the data of the 1,700 affected individuals was exposed in the breach.

 HIPAA Compliance Settlement